 From the mountains to the sea, this journey is a dive into the turbulent history of Bulgaria, its lively traditions and attractive cultural monuments.
 Passing through a series of sites significant not only for the Bulgarian, but for the humankind civilization, we will understand how a small country on the cross road between Europe and Asia had a remarkable role in shaping nowadays European identity.
 The itinerary’s aim is in 12 days time to accomplish a lot: acquaint every guest with the most important attractions of the country; to offer firsthand experiences of the great variety of local and national Bulgarian manners; to make an account of today’s social and economic reality; to provide hearty hospitality and taste of Balkan cuisine specialties.

 Day 9.
 A long program lies in front of us and an early morning start is necessary.
 Shiroka Luka is the first place, where we stop for rest and sightseeing.
 It is a proclaimed architectural and fundamental folklore reserve.
-You will already naturally start to notice, without the help of the guide, the similarities and differences of the houses in Shiroka Luka from those in the Old town of Plovdiv, Etara Reserve and Koprivshtitsa.
-It is one of the dearest amusements of the tour, to be confident in your knowledge and to understand that you already have learned something to an almost expertise level.
+You will already naturally start to notice, without the help of the guide, the similarities, and differences of the houses in Shiroka Luka from those in the Old Town of Plovdiv, Etara Reserve, and Koprivshtitsa.
+It is one of the dearest amusements of the tour, to be confident in your knowledge and to understand that you already have learned something to an almost expert level.
 The next stop is at the village of Dolen, where every house is a unique fortification of wood and stone.
-A short stroll is planned along the cobble streets to obey the pull of village’s magnetic charm and to stretch our legs.
+A short stroll is planned along the cobble streets to obey the pull of the village’s magnetic charm and to stretch our legs.
 The overnight is organized in Bansko, the finest Bulgarian ski resort.

 Day 10.
 Bansko has been one of the richest Bulgarian cities in the 19th century and the monuments are still here to prove it.
 We tour the center and then head to the smallest Bulgarian town – Melnik.
 The road follows the separating line between Pirin and Rila Mountains and then continues along the stream of Struma River to feel and see how the Continental climate gives way to the Mediterranean.
-The white houses of Melnik are grouped in a valley among an imposing sand pyramids.
+The white houses of Melnik are grouped in a valley among imposing sand pyramids.
 The pyramids are an adorable natural phenomenon.
-The town is famous for its red wines produced in the embedded inside the sand pyramids cellars and commercial acumen.
-Wine testing is included in Kordopulos house (the largest Rivaval period house on the Balkans).
+The town is famous for its red wines produced in embedded inside the sand pyramids cellars and commercial acumen.
+Wine tasting is included in Kordopulos house (the largest Rivaval period house in the Balkans).
 We depart from Melnik to pay a visit to Rozhen Monastery and learn about its intriguing history.
 Overnight in the nearby SPA resort Sandanski.

 Day 12.
 Breakfast.
 Transfer to the airport according to your flight.

-Price: 2-3 pers. – 1098 Euro per person in twin/dbl room; 4-7 pers. – 742 Euro per person in twin/dbl room;
+Price: 2-3 pers. – 2298 Euro per person in twin/dbl room; 4-7 pers. – 1650 Euro per person in twin/dbl room;

-Single rooms supplement: 145 Euro
+Single rooms supplement: 255 Euro

 Best period: April-September